JGRennison/OpenTTD-patches/README.md

 * Logic signals are cleared, leaving ordinary signals
 * Various vehicle separation settings and partially-automatic modes are not supported.
 * Rail ageing/grass on tracks, trip histories, waiting cargo histories, station cargo punishment and other features not in this patch pack are dropped/ignored.

+#### Caveats for loading savegames from [Chill's Patch Pack](https://www.tt-forums.net/viewtopic.php?f=33&t=47622):
+* This is not guaranteed to be bug free
+* Speed signals are cleared, leaving ordinary signals
+* Various vehicle, economy, town and other settings are not supported
+* Link graph data and settings are cleared
+* Train stuck counters, traffic lights and other features not in this patch pack are dropped/ignored.

 #### A note on branches